-PETERSBURG, Va. -- A donor has offered up $5,000 to help a small Petersburg group making plans to open a cold-weather shelter to get homeless men out of freezing temperatures, But they need the community’s help to make that donation happen.
+PETERSBURG, Va. -- A donor has offered $5,000 to help a small Petersburg group with plans to open a cold-weather shelter for the homeless, but the group needs help to make that donation happen.

 For Pat Hines, the cold weather season over the past three years has meant helping homeless men out of the frigid weather.